sarahavini/Hexagon-Inspire-MISC-Scripts/README.md

-# Hexagon-Inspire-MISC-Scripts
+# Hexagon-Inspire-Python-Scripts

-Contains small misc scripts for inspire python
+Contains Python scripts for Hexagon Inspire Metrology Software

 Delete_alignment_input_buckets_bestfit.py
   This snip will get the inputs of a best fit alignment and delete them if they exist.
 Working in V2025.1.169.0